mohametalmeari/yugioh-react-capstone/README.md

 ## 🙏 Acknowledgments <a name="acknowlednpments"></a>

-> The original design idea for this web page was created by Microverse Team.
+> The original design idea for this web page was created by Nelson Sakwa.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>